Paul van der Merwe,

 PhD, EMC Engineer

 Joely Andriambeloson's expertise in electromagnetics began in 2009 when he joined the University of Stellenbosch in South Africa for postgraduate studies.
 His research focussed on the SKA project and was funded by the South African SKA and National Research Foundation.
 He received his MScEng and PhD degrees in Electrical and Electronic Engineering in 2011 and 2014, respectively.
 He subsequently continued his research at a postdoctoral level for two years focussing on high-frequency metrology.
-His investigations in the field of electromagnetic compatibilty include: material shielding effectiveness evaluation, antenna design, time-domain electromagnetics and complex electromagetic coupling problem.
-Joely also has a background in physics and received an MSc degree in geophysics from the Univeristy of Antananarivo, Madagascar, in 2004.
-Before 2009, he was an active member of the seismic and infrasound laboratory of Madagascar, a subdivision within the Institute and Observatory of Geophysics of Antananarivo also known as IOGA.
+Joely also has a background in physics with an MSc degree in geophysics from the University of Antananarivo, Madagascar.
+Prior to 2009, he was an active member of the seismic and infrasound laboratory of Madagascar, a subdivision within the Institute and Observatory of Geophysics of Antananarivo also known as IOGA.
 He was involved in various projects on the Madagascar seismic observation network and the CTBTO infrasound monitoring station.
+His present work in EMC includes: material shielding effectiveness evaluation, antenna design, time-domain electromagnetics, database analysis and complex EMC problem solving.

 Ursula Reader has been involved in the structures of MESA Solutions since its inception.
 She received